metabrainz/bookbrainz-site/CONTRIBUTING.md

 Here's an example of a complete commit message following these guidelines:

-    feat(editor): introduce new input field for creator birth date
+    feat(editor): introduce new input field for author birth date

-    Everybody has a birth date, and this field allows editors to record the birth dates of creators they add to BookBrainz.
+    Everybody has a birth date, and this field allows editors to record the birth dates of authors they add to BookBrainz.
 Dates in ISO 8601 format (https://en.wikipedia.org/wiki/ISO_8601) are accepted by the field.